The first time I saw a rat running through

 or die of starvation first.

 When the rats got to the other side,

 they copulated, learned to reduce the time.

 Yet on the day the rats had to be slain,

 each one lifted by the tail, head brought down

 I knew I couldn't stay with the facts.

 this random couple, hand in hand as they

 I didn't want to be counted as to count.

-Margot Treitel has published her poetry in Chicago Review, Prairie Schooner, College English, Hollins Critic, and the Literary Review and a host of other magazines.
+Margot Treitel has published her poetry in Chicago Review, Prairie Schooner, College English, Hollins Critic, and the Literary Review.
 She has also taught English in West Africa.